harquail/portfolio-wintersmith/contents/portfolio/weather-diary/index.md

 ## Problem Statement

 "Design a new diary+weather app that lets you write a short blurb about what happened today and how you felt.
 Each entry will have weather recorded, too.
-When you first join the service, you will not have any content, but overtime, itâ€™ll grow as you use the service.
+When you first join the service, you will not have any content, but overtime, it'€™ll grow as you use the service.

 Design and implement iOS key screens for this mobile app, and please share your prototype, thoughts, styles, and approach.
 The formats and "deliverables" -- we will leave that up to you to decide, based on the amount of time you can put in the next few days.